 Screw that.

-I don't want a clone of Google, Apple, and Amazon.
-And neither should you.
-I don't want another cloud-first, mobile-first technology titan.
-That market is saturated.
-I am awash with cloud-first, mobile-first options.
+cloud-first, mobile-first options.
 What I want and what I believe will pique consumer interest is a tech titan focused on users, their data, and their applications first.
 Devices can then fit and adapt to view those applications secondarily.

 Are we going to get some new thinking from a titan this decade or do we expect new thinking to only come from the bottom up?

 I want a technology titan focused on empowering individuals and groups to use technology on their own terms, for their own benefit.
-In common vernacular, I want to buy your product and not be your product.
+In common vernacular, I want to buy your product and not

 I am tired of being the product.